khoho1/khoho-project/ansible_mysql57_el7/ansible_mysql_deploy_slave/README.md

 ## Ansible Setup MySQL Master/Slave Replication

 The Playbook will configure multiple slaves to one master node.
-You can run Playbook over and over again without an image restore or recreate you VMs.
+You can run Playbook over and over again without an image restore or recreate your VMs.
 CAUTION, it has logic to remove dbtools database in data directory.
+Review the all.yml file and update to your environment.

  Procedure to run Playbook: